harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- Such a statement will cause the function to return to the caller wen the return statement is executed.
 - If statements and early returns pair up well together.

+>[!warning] Conditional statements have their own scope
+>When a variable is declared within a conditional statement (such as if/else block), that variable is only accessible within the scope of that block.

 ## Chars
 - The `char` data type is designed to hold a single character.
 	- A **character** can be a single letter, number, symbol, or whitespace.